Hotmoka/hotmoka/tutorial/Takamaka.md

-There is a very interesting piece of information here, saying that the new object has class `io.takamaka.family.Person`, whose definition can be found at the jar installed at transaction `7ca9a691db154d26bfe3c2a8fe7bc4c59f971a0edff5e8755c7e36976813ea32` (that is, in `family-0.0.1-SNAPSHOT.jar`):
+There is a very interesting piece of information here, saying that the new object has class `io.takamaka.family.Person`, whose definition can be found in the jar installed at transaction `7ca9a691db154d26bfe3c2a8fe7bc4c59f971a0edff5e8755c7e36976813ea32` (that is, in `family-0.0.1-SNAPSHOT.jar`):